eoinkelly/notes/aws/iam/policies.md

 ### Principal

-* A principal is the thing which makes the _request_ that policies authorize
+* A principal is the thing which makes the _request_ that policies authorize i.e. the "actor"
 * Principles can be users, federated users, roles or applications
 * Every policy has a **Principal** (sometimes it is implicit and not explicitly stated in the JSON)
+    * the principal is only in the JSON in resource based policies
 * The Principal is the entity which is being allowed to perform actions or access resources
 * Only 3 things which can be principals in a policy
     1. AWS root account